ArcaneNibble/ArcaneNibble.github.io/content/usb-driver-ux.md

 Although the devices listed are primarily thought of as _input_ devices, many of them have limited _output_ capabilities as well.
 For example, traditional PC keyboards have LEDs for Caps Lock, Num Lock, and Scroll Lock, all of which are controllable in software.
 Joysticks and gamepads also support force feedback (another overcomplicated specification which is almost impossible to understand).

-Because of the extensibility of USB HID, it is possible to add vendor-specific commands to HID devices, and none of the major platforms require writing a custom driver to interface with them.
+Because of the extensibility of USB HID, it is possible to add vendor-specific commands to HID devices, and none of the major platforms require writing a custom driver to use them.
 This is a reasonable way to implement a computer peripheral that needs some extra blinkenlights.

 However, because of how generic USB HID is, it's possible to push it to the extreme and define a device where the _entirety_ of its input and output "reports" consists solely of "vendor defined", up to the limit of the USB packet size.
 This entirely defeats the spirit of the specification but results in a simple bidirectional channel with a USB device.